aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 # Using features of React 19

-## Server & Client Components: ContactPage
+## Intro

 - Next.js 15 with React 19
 - Remake of remix contacts app
+- Quick demo, view edit save
+- Not so smooth, using patterns before React 19
+- I want to refactor, simplify, and improve the app with React 19

+## Server & Client Components: ContactPage

 - Remove "use client" from ContactPage, now a server component
 - ContactPage: Familiar?
 Typisk useffect, fetching to our api, many ways to write this, which is a also a problem.
 No types.
 Usually you would use a lib (React Query), let's try to survive without that.
 Loading and error state.
 - Make component async "contactPage", add await prisma query and delete useEffect.